 The Master aims to connect students to a vast global network of like-minded collaborators and professional opportunities.
 Students are encouraged to collaborate with industry, government and other professional sectors to develop more impactful projects.
 MDEF has collaborated with industry leaders such as Jordi Closa, director of Maker Lab Group at Adidas; Nina Gualinga, Amazonian Activist and recipient of the WWF International President’s Youth Award; Axel Meyer, Head of Design at Nokia Technologies; Nacho Martín, Design Director at FJORD; Nadya Peek Assistant professor of Human-Centered Design & Engineering at University of Washington and previously MIT Media Lab.

 MDEF is built on an understanding of individual learning and personal development.
 It welcomes students from various professional backgrounds.
-Faculty aims to create a structured learning environment for students to apply their own interests and personalities to project-based learning.
+The faculty aims to create a structured learning environment for students to apply their own interests and personalities to project-based learning.
 The Master favours collaboration and ‘human’ skills such as leadership, stakeholder management and teamwork.
 It is a safe space for students to explore their beliefs and craft their own ‘hybrid profile’ that mixes various sets of technical and human skills and prepares them to be resilient and agile designers to lead the new normal.

 Designers